Syncing 10,000 leads/mo? GET A DEMO

 And the result?
 More high-quality leads, better campaign performance, and a simplified ad process that freed up time and resources.

-Instagram lead ads are also very effective to generate student leads having over a billion users.
+Instagram lead ads are also very effective in generating student leads with over a billion users.

-Instagram offers the same ad formats as Facebook, such as video ads, carousel slideshows and also Instagram stories ad options.
-However, the ad content and age demographic is different.
+Instagram offers the same ad formats as Facebook, including video ads, carousel slideshows, and Instagram Stories ad options.
+However, the ad content and age demographic are different.

 Facebook lead ads can be optimized for targeting different campaign objectives using a ton of features including ad format.
 The text you use in your ads also makes a difference.
 For instance, a good headline can attract the lead’s attention.